hamoudi8080/GMD/Post 2.md

 - Design a park environment with interactive elements and obstacles.
 - Create an immersive atmosphere with detailed textures and environmental effects.

-#### Story:

-- Develop a narrative surrounding the ninja's mission and motivations.
-- Incorporate storytelling elements through in-game events and dialogue.

 #### Characters: